cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 *Note: this file is pretty complex.
 I recommend having it [all available in one place](https://github.com/cytoscape/cytoscape.js-tutorials/blob/master/electron_twitter/javascripts/renderer.js) for reference during this part.*

 `index.html` was fairly straightforward because almost all work in done in `renderer.js`, which is loaded with `require()` because of the Node.js environment.
-Similar to `loading.js`, `renderer.js` goes in `javascripts/` because it deals with an HTML page rather than Electron.
+`renderer.js` goes in `javascripts/` because it deals with an HTML page rather than Electron.
 `renderer.js` is far larger than previous JavaScript files, so I'll cover it in sections.

 ```javascript